-LWP continued to provide high quality drinking water that met or exceeded all drinking water regulations despite ongoing impacts from the CPF in fall 2023.
-There are some indications that water quality effects of the CPF are beginning to dissipate, and the watershed is recovering from the fire although some fire effects are apparent and will likely continue for 2-5 more years.
-The potential long-term effects of some, such as increased nitrate levels, are unknown at this time.
-LWP has sought to mitigate these effects by partnering with organizations such as the U.S. Forest Service, Big Thompson Watershed Coalition, Coalition for the Poudre River Watershed, and Ayers Associates to construct point mitigation projects in fire affected areas.
-These point mitigation projects are designed to reduce erosion and sediment generation in areas affected by the CPF.
+There are some indications that the water quality effects of the CPF are beginning to dissipate, and the watershed is recovering from the fire.
+However, some fire effects are apparent and will likely continue for 2-5 years or more.
+The continued improvement of some water quality parameters, such as turbidity, manganese, and iron, is a welcome observation both in terms of drinking water quality and the environment for aquatic communities in the Big Thompson River.
+The long-term effect of several parameters that continue to demonstrate fire effects, such as increased nitrate concentrations and decreased copper concentrations, are unknown at this time. here is some evidence to suggest nitrate levels may be starting to decline somewhat which is a welcome result from a water quality perspective.
 LWP is now focusing efforts on mitigating the effects of the next wildfire in the Big Thompson Watershed by partnering with groups such as the Big Thompson Watershed Coalition and the Larimer Conservation District to conduct forest management projects, primarily through tree thinning (Figure 14).
-The purpose of these projects is to reduce the overall occurrence of wildfires and for those that do occur, to reduce the severity of their impact.
+The purpose of these projects is to reduce the overall occurrence of wildfires and to reduce the severity of their impact for those that do occur.
 Although water quality continued to be relatively good despite fire effects, we expect that these efforts, along with natural regenerative processes, will continue to result in improved water quality in the coming years.